The British Academy Television Awards rewards the very best in Television broadcast on British screens during the preceding year.

 Public Access Information:

 - There will be no access to the public viewing area without a wristband.

-- Wristbands will be issued by security on a first come, first served basis.
-The wristband will be placed on the spectator’s wrist immediately and will not be transferable.
-No unofficial queuing systems will be recognised.
+- The wristbands are numbered and will be placed on the spectator’s wrist immediately and will not be transferable.

 - There will be random bag searches of all public in the viewing areas in operation so we advise you to bring as little baggage as possible.